Diary for Tuesday, May 28, 1940:

 NARVIK CAPTURED by French Foreign Legion and Norwegians.

 UNCONDITIONAL SURRENDER OF BELGIAN ARMY.
 Cease fire at 4 a.m. except in isolated sectors (all resistance ends May 29).
-Elimination of the Belgians opens 20 miles gap on left flank of BEF-French Dunkirk pocket.
-This is closed after fierce fighting in Nieuport area between ad hoc British forces (armoured cars of 12th Lancers, ‘infantrymen’ of Royal Engineers and Royal Artillery) and German 256th Division.
+Elimination of the Belgians opens 20 miles (ca. 32 km) gap on left flank of BEF-French Dunkirk pocket.
+This is closed after fierce fighting in Nieuport area between ad hoc British forces (armored cars of 12th Lancers, ‘infantrymen’ of Royal Engineers and Royal Artillery) and German 256th Division.

 French 1st Army (with six divisions) surrounded by 7 German divisions near Lille.